Jeevitharamamoorthy07/4A-Design-of-FIR-Digital-Filter-using-Rectangular-Window/README.md

 # FIR-FILTER-DESIGN
-# EXP 4 A: Design-of-FIR-Digital-Filter-using-Rectangular-Window DESIGN OF LOW PASS FIR DIGITAL FILTER
+# EXP 4 A: Design-of-FIR-Digital-Filter-using-Rectangular-Window

-# AIM:

-# To perform Design-of-FIR-Digital-Filter-using-Rectangular-Window using SCILAB.
+# AIM 1:  To perform Design-of-LOWPASS FIR-Digital-Filter-using-Rectangular-Window using SCILAB.

 # APPARATUS REQUIRED:
 PC installed with SCILAB.